-The last of four movies Robin Williams had completed before he committed suicide Aug.
+The last of four movies Robin Williams had completed before he took his own life Aug.
 11, 2014, was the live-action “Absolutely Anything,” about Neil Clarke (Simon Pegg), a teacher who is granted the ability to do exactly what the title says by aliens who observe him from outer space.
 (The aliens’ voices are provided by John Cleese, Terry Gilliam and other “Monty Python” alumni).

 The first thing Clarke decides to do?
 He asks his dog, Dennis, to talk.